 What Famous Italian Wines Can You Buy Today?

-Most of these wines are usually white in color, while Lambrusco shines with a ruby red with intense purple or pink nuances mixed.
-Furthermore, it has less aging time, so it is drunk primarily while still fresh.
+Lambrusco has some distinctive properties compared to other sparkling wines.
+Most sparkling wines are usually white in color, while Lambrusco shines as a ruby red with intense purple or pink nuances.
+Furthermore, it is aged less, so it is drunk primarily while still fresh.